tdiprima/threejs-testing/docs/quaternion/quaternion2.md

 They help you describe not just *where* something is but also how it's turned or *rotated*.

 Let's get a bit into why they're helpful.
 Imagine you have a spinning top.
-If you just use regular angles to describe how it rotates, things can get weird or jumpy.
+If you just use **regular angles** *(versus Euler angles)* to describe how it rotates, things can get weird or jumpy.
 This is known as "gimbal lock," and it's like trying to spin a top on a very slippery surface &mdash; it might wobble or fall over.
 Quaternions help you avoid that, making the rotation really smooth.

 So, when game developers or people working with robots want to make sure that rotations look really smooth and natural, they often use quaternions.
 For controlling exactly how something spins around in 3D space.